 Due to its flexibility, the atomic force microscope has become a common tool for material characterization alongside optical and electron microscopy, achieving resolutions down to the nanometer scale and beyond.
 The AFM can operate in environments from ultra-high vacuum to fluids, and therefore cuts across all disciplines from physics and chemistry to biology and materials science.

-The operating principle of the AFM is depicted in the following schematic:
+The operating principle of atomic force microscopy is depicted in the following schematic:

 Electromagnetic scanners provide highly accurate and precise nanoscale motion in X, Y, and Z at low operation voltage in Nanosurf AFMs.
 These kinds of scanners provide significant advantages of highly linear motion and the absence of creep over other kinds of scanners such as piezoelectric scanners.
 The Nanosurf FlexAFM-based systems combine a piezoelectric scanner for Z motion with a flexure-based electromagnetic scanner in X and Y; this configuration provides fast motion in Z with maximum flatness in X and Y, which is optimal for the advanced capabilities offered by these systems.

-AFMs can be configured either to scan the tip over the sample (in which case the sample is stationary) or scan the sample under the tip (in which case the probe is stationary).
-All Nanosurf instrumentation is in the tip scanning configuration.
+Atomic force microscopes can be configured either to scan the tip over the sample (in which case the sample is stationary) or scan the sample under the tip (in which case the probe is stationary).
+All Nanosurf microscopes employ the tip scanning configuration.
 This configuration provides a significant advantage in terms of flexibility and size of the sample.
 Tip scanning instruments can accommodate large and unorthodox sample sizes; the only limitation on the sample is that it needs to fit into the instrument!
-Because the tip is moved and the sample remains stationary, the sample can be almost any size or weight and still able to be scanned in the AFM.
+Because the tip is moved and the sample remains stationary, the sample can be almost any size or weight and can still be scanned by the AFM.
 An example of sample flexibility is shown below with the NaniteAFM system (assembly in typical Nanosurf orange/black at the top) and a custom-built translation/rotation stage to perform roughness measurements on large concave and convex samples.

 Cantilever/tip (probe) assembly